ozendelait/rvc_devkit/mvs/README.md

     python mvs/mvs_devkit.py --path PATH --action download

-where *PATH* contains the downloaded datasets.
+where *PATH* will contain the downloaded datasets.
 If you only want to download one dataset, you can specify its name explicitly, e.g.:

     python mvs/mvs_devkit.py --path PATH --action download --dataset ETH3D

+The above commands will download the datasets in their respective format.
-You can convert both the Middlebury to the ETH3D format and vice versa using:
+You can download and convert both to a single format using:

     python mvs/mvs_devkit.py --path PATH --action download --format Middlebury

-For example, if you downloaded the Middlebury format in the ETH3D format, you will find the data in the *PATH/dataset_Middlebury/format_ETH3D* folder.
+with Middlebury or ETH3D as format.
+For example, if you downloaded the Middlebury dataset in the ETH3D format, you will find the data in the *PATH/dataset_Middlebury/format_ETH3D* folder.

 ## Dataset Formats ##